 When an alarm condition has been activated, the specific alarm will sound and flash for 120 seconds.
-Press any key (other than the SNOOZAE key) to cancel the alarm.
+Press any key to cancel the alarm.

 When an alarm condition is activated again within 10 minutes, the alarm will not sound but will continue to flash until the weather condition is stable.
 This feature is useful to avoid repeated triggering for the same alarm value.